What is Physiotherapy?

 - Bone and joint conditions

 Bone and joint conditions

 One of the sectors that physiotherapy focuses on is the treatment of injuries affecting joints and bones.
-Physiotherapists assist patients recovering from orthopedic surgery (surgery to correct deformed or damaged bones).
+After a careful assessment of the medical imaging, the physiotherapists assist patients recovering from orthopedic surgery (surgery to correct deformed or damaged bones).

 The physiotherapist may come up with a programme to help improve the coordination of balance such as strength training and exercises.
 They may use electrical stimulation to stimulate muscles and nerves.

 Heart and lung conditions